 Your health insurer will often place a lien on the settlement that you stand to receive regardless of whether the matter goes to court or not.
 They must perfect their lien to attempt to collect reimbursement of what is paid.
 This means that once the auto insurance company agrees to pay out on your claim, your health insurer will be able to recover some or all of the payments that it made to cover the cost of your medical expenses.
 This is known as subrogation.

-If you don’t have health insurance, or have questions about this complicated topic, talk to a lawyer at Stewart Law Office to determine the best course of action.
+If you don’t have health insurance, or have questions about this complicated topic, talk to a South Carolina car accident lawyer at Stewart Law Offices to determine the best course of action.
 Call us today at 866-783-9278 or visit us online at stewartlawoffices.net.

 Note: This information is for informational purposes and does not constitute legal advice.
 You can only receive legal advice by meeting with an attorney.